-The UCEAP online application (for Berkeley students only) will open on Monday, October 2, 2018 for programs in the 2018-19 academic year.
 Deadlines for each individual program are found via the Explore tool.

-You may only apply for one UCEAP program per term.
+You may apply for only one UCEAP program per term.
 See the “Special circumstances requiring permission to apply” section below for additional details on this and other application policies.

 • Research the program on the UCEAP website.